MaryVPie/note-taker/README.md

 ## Links to Review

-* The URL of the functional, deployed application:
+* The URL of the functional, deployed application on Heroku:

 * The URL of the GitHub repository: https://github.com/MaryVPie/note-taker